 My name is Maria Lorenzoni.
 I am pictured here taking part in a Home on the Hill Art Class for clients and family caregivers.
 I am pleased to share my experience with you as a caregiver of an adult son with serious mental illness.
-My family and I, in the course of our never-ending journey through the metal health system, have met many doctors, social workers, nurses and therapists in a few hospital settings.
+My family and I, in the course of our never-ending journey through the mental health system, have met many doctors, social workers, nurses and therapists in a few hospital settings.

 Of course, health care practitioners deal with science-based, symptom-oriented facts and rational conclusions.
 Diagnosis and treatment are their goals.
 Families, especially parents, on the other hand, deal with the very human and emotional side of the illness.
 Add that to the fact that family members of adults with mental illness are not privy to information about their loved ones’ condition and treatment, and you have a situation where families feel isolated and hopeless.